 In PJM, capacity is largely procured through the PJM-organized capacity market, the Reliability Pricing Model ("RPM"), which was approved by FERC in December 2006.
 In 2015, PJM implemented changes to the RPM construct, which established a Capacity Performance product.
 PRPM is a forward capacity auction through which generators offer capacity to serve the obligations of load-serving entities.
 The primary capacity auctions, Base Residual Auctions ("BRAs"), are held each May, three years prior to the commitment period.
 In the RPM construct, the commitment period is referred to as a "Delivery Year".
 In this Plan, "Delivery Year" is also used in relation to all capacity and energy procurements.
 In addition to the BRAs, up to three incremental auctions are held, at intervals of 20, 10, and 3 months prior to the Delivery Year.
 The 1st, 2nd, and 3rd Incremental Auctions are conducted to allow for replacement resource procurement, increases and decreases in resource commitments due to reliability requirement adjustments, and deferred short-term resource procurement.
-A Conditional Incremental Auction may be conducted, if and when necessary, to secure commitments of additional capacity to address reliability criteria violations arising from the delay of a backbone transmission upgrade that was modeled in the BRA.
+Procurement of additional Incremental Auction may be conducted, if and when necessary, to secure commitments of additional capacity to address reliability criteria violations arising from the delay of a backbone transmission upgrade that was modeled in the BRA.

 Just prior to the beginning of each Delivery Year, the Final Zonal Net Load Price, which is the price paid by LSEs for capacity procured as part of the RPM, is calculated.
 This price is determined based on the results of the BRA and subsequent incremental auctions for a given year.
 As the procurement of the majority of the capacity via the RPM is done during the BRA, there is little variation between the BRA clearing price (Preliminary Zonal Capacity Price) and the Final Zonal Net Load Price as shown in Figure 5-3.
-However, while Figure 5-3 shows little variation in the ComEd zone between the BRA clearing price and the Final Zonal Net Load Price for the Delivery Years through 2015-2016, Delivery Years 2016-2017 and 2017-2018 show a significant variation between the prices.
-This is because the Final Zonal Net Load Price for 2016-2017 and 2017-2018 includes the incremental costs of each year's transitional Capacity Performance Incremental Auction ("CPIA").
-120
+However, while Figure 5-3 shows little variation in the ComEd zone between the BRA clearing price and the Final Zonal Net Load Price for the Delivery Years through 2015-2016, Delivery Years 2016-2017 and 2017-2018 show a significant variation